imaddde867/spotify-clusters/README.md

 6. **RECOMMENDATION System**: Building personalized music recommendation engines
 7.  **Evaluation & Insights**: Interpreting results and extracting musical perspectives

-You can explore the complete analysis in the [main.pdf](main.pdf) document without needing to run any code.
+You can explore the complete analysis in the [View Documentation](main.pdf) document without needing to run any code.

 ## 🔄 Future Enhancements